mlogan914/mlogan914.github.io/_pages/services.md

 ---

 ## Why teams call me
 In many organizations, data is scattered across systems, teams, and vendors.
-People spend more time moving data than using it.
+You might feel like you spend more time moving data around than actually using it.

 **Common signs:**
-- **Conflicting reports or metrics**
+- **Conflicting reports or metrics** — the same question gets different answers depending on who you ask
 - **Slow handoffs and rework** between teams/vendors
-- **Manual reconciliations** and spreadsheet glue
+- **Manual reconciliations** and “spreadsheet glue” holding critical processes together
-- **Unclear ownership** and “hidden” upstream dependencies
+- **Unclear ownership** and “hidden” upstream dependencies that break things unexpectedly

-**This happens in**:
+**Most often, I see this in:**
-- Complex, regulated environments (like healthcare, life sciences, manufacturing, finance)
+- Healthcare, life sciences, and other regulated industries where processes are high-stakes but fragmented
 - Distributed teams with multiple vendors or complex reporting requirements
-- Fast-moving orgs adding tools without a central plan
+- Fast-moving organizations where every team adds tools without a central plan

 **Leaders know there’s a problem — but not**:
 - What data they actually have